A Boy Named Charlie Brown: Legacy

-A 1971 Associated Press story argued the success of the film "broke the Disney monopoly" on animated feature films that had existed since the 1937 release of Snow White and the Seven Dwarfs.
-"The success of 'Peanuts' started a trend", animation producer Fred Calvert told the AP, "but I hope the industry is not misled into thinking that animation is the only thing.
-You need to have a solid story and good characters, too.
-Audiences are no longer fascinated by the fact that Mickey Mouse can spit."
+In 1971, the Associated Press said the reception of A Boy Named Charlie Brown "broke the Disney monopoly" on animated films that had existed since Snow White and the Seven Dwarfs (1937).
+Speaking to the AP in response to the film, animation producer Fred Calvert said he hoped the animation industry "is not misled into thinking that animation is the only thing.
+You need to have a solid story and good characters, too."

-In 2021, Patrick Galvan of Ourculture stated in his article about the film, "As indicated in Canby’s description, it’d successfully preserved what made the comic special to begin with; it was also a triumph cinematically, packed with stunning visuals and supplemented by an outstanding musical score.
-But the film had also given me something I hadn’t quite expected.
-After watching Charlie Brown’s silver screen debut, I was convinced I’d seen one of the great American movies about a subject rarely portrayed so honestly and inspiringly in a motion picture."
+In a 2021 retrospective article on Our Culture Mag, journalist Patrick Galvan agreed with Canby's statements that A Boy Named Charlie Brown "successfully preserved what made the comic special to begin with; it was also a triumph cinematically, packed with stunning visuals and supplemented by an outstanding musical score."
+After watching the film, Galvan commented it was "one of the great American movies about a subject rarely portrayed so honestly and inspiringly in a motion picture."